John-Brockway/Chess-v1/README.md

+Linux-compatable version of this Chess game; see other branch for Windows OS

 Collaborative effort between myself and Scott Broeders, Computer Science major at University of Waterloo

 Rudimentary game of chess, programmed in C++, complete with an interpreter loop to be able to play multiple rounds.
 Contains all